About us

 Swedish embassies in the MCFA project countries:

-Norway, through Norad (the Norwegian Agency for Development Cooperation), is supporting MCFA together with its partners and on behalf of Norway.
-Norad strives for a greener future in a world without poverty.
-Human rights must be respected and none left out.
-By way of knowledge and cooperation, we ensure that the funds of Norwegian development aid contribute to global development.
+Norad is the Norwegian agency for development cooperation, an administrative and professional body for international aid, assisting in realising the goals of Norwegian development policy.
+Norad works for a greener future in a world without poverty.
+Human rights must be respected and no one left out.
+Through knowledge and cooperation, Norad ensures that Norwegian aid funds contribute to global development.

 The contribution to MCFA is part of the European Union Global Gateway initiative, a new European strategy to boost smart and clean projects that combine public and private financing.
 Global Gateway includes five areas: climate and energy, transport, health, digital development, and education and research to support green and digital transitions beyond Europe’s borders.
 The initiative is implemented through a Team Europe approach, which brings together the EU and EU member states with their financial and development institutions working together on common priorities and principles to achieve scale and have visible impacts in partner countries.